vegvesen/ckanext-dcat_ap_no/README.md

 ### Schema specified in dcat_ap_no_schema.json

-The field 'dcat_ap_no_comment' is used to list the field's corresponding URI in the standard.
+The field dcat_ap_no_comment is used to list the field's corresponding URI in the standard.
 It will not be displayed, and is just used as a comment for information.

 For most of the fields, we can't support cardinality greater than 1.

+#### Datasets
-Datasets: The following fields from DCAT-AP-NO has currently *not* been mapped in dcat_ap_no_schema.json:
+The following fields from DCAT-AP-NO has currently *not* been mapped in dcat_ap_no_schema.json:

 * dcat:contactPoint:
- * CKAN field maintainer OR author should be mapped to it
  * Only email is given as contact info, additional contact info should be added
-* dcat:distribution: We'll using Resource for this
+* dcat:distribution: Resource is used for this
-* dct:conformsTo has been mapped, but maybe we should use Related for it instead
-* foaf:page: ditto
-* dct:hasVersion: Not mapped, should use Related
-* dct:isVersionOf: ditto
-* dct:relation: ditto
-* adms:sample: Not mapped, should use Resource
+* adms:sample: Not mapped, should use Resource with a new field indicating that this is an example
-* dct:source: Not mapped, should use Related
-* dct:temporal: Has been mapped, but have used separate fields for start date and end date
-* dct:references: Not mapped, should use Related
+* dct:relation ?

+The following fields have range dcat:dataset, and should be mapped using CKAN's relationship ( http://docs.ckan.org/en/latest/api/index.html#ckan.logic.action.create.package_relationship_create ):
+* dct:hasVersion
+* dct:isVersionOf
+* dct:source
+* dct:references
-* dct:isReferencedBy: ditto
+* dct:isReferencedBy
-* dct:isPartOf: ditto
+* dct:isPartOf
-* dct:hasPart: ditto
+* dct:hasPart
-* dct:requires: ditto
+* dct:requires
-* dct:isRequiredBy: ditto
+* dct:isRequiredBy
-* dct:replaces: ditto
+* dct:replaces
-* dct:isReplacedBy: ditto
+* dct:isReplacedBy

+There used to be a CKAN field for apps, articles etc, which might be useful for some of the fields which are links.
+TODO: Check what happened to it!

 Resources (= distributions in CKAN):